 In this scenario, the company name is Client Company.

 The email address you specify at this step will be used for communication with users within the company.
 At this address, Veeam Availability Console will send email notifications intended for the company.
-For evaluation purposes, specify in this field an email address that belongs to you, so that you can check notifications sent from Veeam Availability Console.
+For trial purposes, you can specify in this field an email address that belongs to you, so that you can check notifications sent from Veeam Availability Console.

 The account you create at this step is called a Company Owner account.
 Client users will use this account to connect to Veeam Availability Console.

-- At the Billing step of the wizard, select the subscription plan that you created at the previous step.
+- At the Billing step of the wizard, select the subscription plan that you created at the Configure Subscription Plan step.

 The company will be charged in accordance with this subscription plan.